Red X iconGreen tick iconYellow tick icon

 Background

 Kexin Feng is a full-time PhD student in Higher Education.
-Originally from Beijing, I obtained my BA from the University of Otago majoring in Education and minoring in French.
-I also took some Japanese courses, and, in the midst, I exchanged to Kyoto University for one semester.
+Originally from Beijing, she obtained her BA from the University of Otago majoring in Education and minoring in French.
+Kexin also took some Japanese courses, and, in the midst, she exchanged to Kyoto University for one semester.

-Subsequently, I pursued my MEd at the University of Melbourne.
-My doctoral research focuses on international students from non-English speaking backgrounds, exploring their academic motivation and first-year experiences.
-Having obtained my master’s degree in education, I bring a strong foundation in the field and a deep interest in addressing current challenges in higher education.
+Subsequently, Kexin pursued her MEd at the University of Melbourne.
+Her doctoral research focuses on international students from non-English speaking backgrounds, exploring the relationship between their academic motivation and first-year experiences.
+Having obtained her master’s degree in education, Kexin brings a strong foundation in the field and a deep interest in addressing current challenges in higher education.

-Outside of my academic pursuits, I engage in exam supervision work for students with disabilities and actively participate in volunteer activities.
+Outside of her academic pursuits, Kexin engages in the work of international ambassador and exam supervision and actively participates in volunteer activities.

 Research title

-The academic motivation and first year experiences of international students from non-English speaking backgrounds at the University of Otago.
+The relationship between academic motivation and first year experiences of international students

 PhD start